 We thought that having the chance to show our city to visitors willing to have someone to walk around with would have been a stimulating profession.

-I wish I could understand and speak properly a foreign language, and so be able to communicate with people from other countries and cultures.
+Soon our goal was to understand and speak properly a foreign language, and therefore be able to communicate with people from other countries and cultures.

 In my opinion both equally important, Italian because it is the official language, is what we learn at school, and dialect because is part of you, of your every-day life.

 Mum and dad at home used to express their emotions to us in Venetian dialect, was it to scold us or compliment us.
 I have always considered dialect as a language of feelings.